pbw-Kevin/Jiyu-UDP-Attack-Cpp/README.md

 - System Environment: Windows 10
 - Jiyu Version: 2016 Deluxe Edition

+Note:
+Some features of this code require the CMD command line to be used.
+So the code has built-in detection modules, but usability is affected by uncontrollable factors such as system latency.
+If this feature is not needed, it can be eliminated.

 This code provides no warranty of applicability.

 ## Disclaimer